 Experience of working with children and young people

 An understanding of the issues facing young people who are or have been looked after, or who are at risk of being looked after

-Experience of inclusive and participative workshops
+Experience of inclusive and participative work

 Experience of managing projects, and/or creating new connections

 Experience of monitoring and evaluating performance

-Experience of working with community organisations
+Experience of working with community /third sector organisations

 Ability to work flexible hours (this can be recovered through time off in lieu)